Clash of the Champions: Clash of the Champions VI: Ragin' Cajun

 The replay would show that Flair's foot was under the bottom rope, allowing him to get one last rematch at WrestleWar 1989.

 In non-televised dark matches, Sting made Rip Morgan submit to the Scorpion Deathlock and Lex Luger forced Jack Victory to submit with the Torture Rack.
+The announcers stated during the main event that these were two "standby matches" which would be screened live should the World title match end early.
 Both matches were later shown on NWA World Championship Wrestling.

 Matches 4, 5, and 6 are edited out on the WWE Network showing.

 Clash of the Champions VII: Guts and Glory

 Clash of the Champions VII took place on June 14, 1989, at the Ritz-Epps Fitness Center in Fort Bragg, North Carolina.
 The show drew a 3.8 rating on TBS.
 This show was used to build the Great American Bash 1989 PPV on July 23.
 Jimmy Garvin replaced Terry Gordy who participated in the first round match; it was Garvin's debut as an official Freebird, although he had been an "undercover" Freebird since 1983.
 The Freebirds beat The Road Warriors in the first round while the Dynamic Dudes beat Jack Victory and Rip Morgan.
 Jack Victory once again appears at a Clash of Champions under a mask, having previously appeared as "Russian Assassin #2" and "The Blackmailer" when the bookers needed a generic heel.
 The Ding Dongs won after a flying kneedrop / flying elbow double team move The Ding Dongs were Jim Evans and Richard Sartain who only wrestled a handful of matches under this gimmick.
 Stan Lane pinned Samu after the Road Warriors ran in and attacked the Samoan Swat Team while the referee was knocked out.
 The Midnight Express beat Bob Orton, Jr. and Butch Reed in the first round while the Samoan Swat Team beat Ranger Ross and Ron Simmons.
 This match is one of the first the Steiner Brothers had together.
 Jim Cornette was attacked by Paul E. Dangerously early in the match and helped to the back by the Dynamic Dudes.
 Terry Funk is disqualified for hitting Ricky Steamboat with the microphone.
 Funk beat down on Steamboat after the match until Lex Luger made the save.
 After running Funk off Luger turns on Steamboat and attacks him as well.